 Add the accommodation you book into your google map

 HOT TIPS: If travelling with a baby check if the hotel provides cots.

-If travelling with more than one child and you have difficulty to find reasonably priced rooms then search for a smaller number eg a room for 2 adults, and read the hotel policy carefully Many hotels allow 1 or even 2 kids to stay for free or with just a small fee per night in the same room with parents.
+If travelling with more than one child and you have difficulty finding reasonably priced rooms then search for a smaller number eg a room for 2 adults, and read the hotel policy carefully Many hotels allow 1 or even 2 kids to stay for free or with just a small fee per night in the same room with parents.

 This step is really easy in booking.com as at the bottom of every hotel description there is a box that highlights the hotel rules (see the picture), where they explain what and how they charge for young kids.
 It isn’t always correct but it is usually a good starting point.
-Alternatively you can bring a light and compact travel cot with you and save even more.
+Alternatively, you can bring a light and compact travel cot with you and save even more.

 SEARCH AND BOOK RESTAURANTS